znorx/cas1/docs/Architecture.md

 ## Instruction Set

-Diving deeper into our virtual CPU’s instruction set, we encounter a diverse array of operations defined by unique opcodes.
+Our virtual CPU needs sn instruction set.
 These binary codes, while cryptic to humans, are the direct commands our CPU understands.
 For human readability, we pair each opcode with a mnemonic, like NOP for a no-operation instruction.

 The instruction set features various operand types to support different operation needs:

 * Implied operands are embedded within the instruction, requiring no additional data.
+* Absolute operands provide a hard coded value to the operation.
-* Absolute and direct addressing provide straightforward ways to access specific memory locations or values.
+* Direct addressing provide straightforward way to access specific memory locations.
 * Indirect addressing introduces flexibility, allowing operations on data whose locations are determined at runtime.

 | Opcode | Mnemonic | Operand Size | Description |